clayrobbins/SlowDAO/index.md

 ---

 <h4>THE SLOW VENTURES INFLUENCER FUND</h4>
-Supporting creators with professional capital to grow their communities and fulfill their potential.
+<p style="margin-top: -8px;">Supporting creators with professional capital to grow their communities and fulfill their potential.

 <hr>